maxmunday/maxmunday.github.io/_posts/2017-01-28-basic-security-for-everyone.md

 Antivirus can be a contentious subject.
 A lot of them don't offer much, they install a lot of bloatware and constantly hassle the user with upselling pop-ups.

  Antivirus software alone is not enough to protect yourself online.
-A combination of antivirus and anti-malware is essential.

 == Antivirus ==

-Windows Defender, the stock Windows antivirus, isn't great but it is better than nothing.
-Especially if you're not engaged in 'high-risk' browsing, such as downloading pirated content.
-If you do decide to use this, make sure it and the firewall are turned on.

-Personally, I use the free version of [BitDefender](https://www.bitdefender.com.au/solutions/free.html).

-I would recommend [Kaspersky](https://www.kaspersky.com.au/home-security#pc) or [BitDefender](https://www.bitdefender.com/Downloads/) if you want to pay for antivirus.

-For Mac users I would recommend [Sophos](https://www.sophos.com/en-us/lp/sophos-home.aspx) as a free antivirus, and again [Kaspersky](https://www.kaspersky.com.au/home-security#mac) or [BitDefender](https://www.bitdefender.com/Downloads/) for paid products.
+Windows Defender, the stock Windows antivirus, is fine.

 == Anti-Malware ==